 At one of the souqs we found a great chess set for Ethan from a very nice man named Mustafa.

-As we continued strolling through the paths of the Bazaar we were stopped by an Australian man and his daughter who talked to us for a few minutes before a
+As we continued strolling through the paths of the Bazaar we were stopped by an Australian man and his daughter who talked to us for a few minutes before asking us if we were Mormons.
+It turns out they were as well.
+Mormons are everywhere!

 It was fun to chat with them for a few minutes and then finish our Grand Bazaar experience.

-s, with Dano’s meetings come his friends.
+Luckily for us, with Dano’s meetings come his friends.
 We were so fortunate to be able to see Mr. Griffin (not for long enough...even Erin thought so!)

 and to get to spend an evening with Mr. Fischer.
 In Abby’s opinion, he could come back every week (although she’s sorry for pinching his cheeks).